-While all of the major Ohio health insurance companies (Anthem BC, UnitedHealthcare, Aetna, Humana, Medical Mutual etc…) offer children’s coverage, some policies are better suited for the types of claims that your children might have.
+While all of the major Ohio health insurance companies (Anthem, UnitedHealthcare, Aetna, Humana, Medical Mutual etc…) offer individual or group children’s coverage, some policies are better suited for the types of claims that your children might have.

 Some of the coverages you should be looking for are:

-· Office visit coverage (non-preventative visits) should have no waiting period with a copay of $40 or less.
-Again, there should be no limit to the number of visits that are used.
+· Office visit coverage (non-preventative visits) have no waiting period with a copay (usually) of $40 or less.
+There should be no limit to the number of visits that are used.
 Specialist office visits should also be provided with no large deductibles to meet. $100 is unacceptable. $50 or less is reasonable.
 Many Bronze-tier plans will place a deductible on specialist visits.

 · Vaccines and immunizations may also typically covered at 100% on Marketplace contracts.
 Common immunizations include Cholera, Diphtheria, Hepatitis A, Hepatitis B, HPV, Influenza, Measles, Mumps, Pertussis, Polio, Rubella, Smallpox, Tetanus, and Yellow Fever.

 There are many factors to consider when evaluating different policies.
 We carefully review all of the major companies for you.
 If covering only one child, often (assuming age is less than 26), he/she can be added to your existing policy, and the added cost may be less expensive than applying for a separate single plan.
 However, if they file their own tax return and are not considered as a dependent on your own tax return, enrolling for Marketplace coverage may be the best option.